EventStore/terraform-provider-eventstorecloud/README.md

   Currently this must be the same as the resource provider of the Event Store Cloud network.
 - `peer_network_region` - (`string`, Required) - the name of the region in which the customer managed network exists.
-  Currently this must be the same as the region of the Event Store Cloud network, and specified in the format used by the customer cloud - for example `us-west-2` in AWS, and `East US` for Azure.
+  Currently this must be the same as the region of the Event Store Cloud network, and specified in the format used by the customer cloud - for example `us-west-2` in AWS, and `westus2` for Azure.
 - `peer_account_id` - (`string`, Required) - the account identifier for the account in which the customer-managed network exists.
 The required format is dependent on the target cloud:
     - AWS: The Account ID (12 digit numeric value available from the account drop down in the AWS console)